iamdonovan/iamdonovan.github.io/_sources/teaching/egm101/practicals/week8.rst

 From this table, we can see that at the :math:`\alpha = 0.05` level of significance, there is a significant difference between the mean values of the annually averaged values of the monthly mean temperature between 1871-1920 and 1971-2020.

-The estimate of the difference, at least in the table shown above, is -0.631°C, meaning that 1971-2020 was 0.631°C warmer than 1871-1920 (the difference is calculated by subtracting the estimate of the second group from the estimate of the first group).
+The estimate of the difference, at least in the table shown above, is -0.631°C, meaning that on average, 1971-2020 was 0.631°C warmer than 1871-1920 (the difference is calculated by subtracting the estimate of the second group from the estimate of the first group).

 .. card::
     :class-header: question